rdegges/rdegges-blog/articles/2011/essential-tools-for-pythonistas.md

+---
-Title: Essential Tools for Pythonistas
+title: "Essential Tools for Pythonistas"
-Date: 2011-04-17
-Tags: programming, python
+date: "2011-04-17"
+tags: ["programming", "python"]
+slug: "essential-tools-for-pythonistas"
-Summary: A list of essential tools that all Python programmers should be using on a daily basis.
+description: "A list of essential tools that all Python programmers should be using on a daily basis."
+---

 ![Python Sketch][]